Melia Cuba have announced ambitious expansion plans for Cuba involving 8 new properties, and a total of 931 rooms, in Cienfuegos, Trinidad & Camaguey.

 There are just 3 very scruffy, locally managed All Inclusive hotels at Playa Ancon, a source of real disappointment to both visitors and tour operators.
 The ugliest of these 3 hotels is the Hotel Ancon (sometimes also known as Club Ancon) which really should be knocked down and rebuilt.
 Although that isn’t going to happen, Melia Cuba will take over its management which will lead to extensive renovation of rooms and public areas as well as better service, dining etc.

-Next door to the Hotel Ancon, (which will be re-branded as Sol House Ancon) plans have been announced for the building of a brand-new hotel, the Melia Ancon which, with just over 100 rooms, will be one of the smallest beach hotels in Cuba.
-One assumes that, like the Melia Buenavista on Cayo Santa Maria, the new Melia Ancon will be a luxury, Adult Only property – expect sky high rates when it eventually opens!
+Next door to the Hotel Ancon, (which will be re-branded as Sol House Ancon) plans have been announced for the building of a brand-new hotel, the Melia Trinidad which, with around 400, will be one of the smaller beach hotels in Cuba.
+One assumes that, like the Melia Buenavista on Cayo Santa Maria, the new Melia Trinidad will be a luxury, Adult Only property – expect sky high rates when it eventually opens!

 I had half expected / hoped that Melia Cuba would take over the stalled Pansea Trinidad project but, alas, there has been no such confirmation.